If we don’t win, you don’t pay.

 This means that the conduct will automatically be considered negligent, and the plaintiffs will not be required to prove that the defendants were negligent.
 In a lawsuit against a defendant whose conduct was negligent per se, the focus will prove that the illegal U-turn was the proximate cause of the injuries and financial harm the plaintiff suffered.

 So, because stopping the class of victim and type of harm suffered was the law’s goal, the law creates this rebuttable presumption of negligence.
 Again, the plaintiff still carries the burden of proving other elements of their case.
-So it does not result in an automatic judgment for the plaintiff.
+So, it does not result in an automatic judgment for the plaintiff.
 Also, the defendant can still shift the burden.
 (Learn more about negligence per se here).

-For example, what if the defendant delivered a package while working under the table for their boss when making the U-Turn?
+For example, what if the defendant delivered a package for their boss while working under the table when making the U-Turn?
 Maybe the defendant was lost and turning around to find the parcel drop-off point.
 In that case, you could go after the employer under a theory of vicarious liability.

 So there are related laws to California Vehicle Code Section 21651(a), including: